core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * It completes any ongoing message processing for the considered group.

+* It derives and install a new Security Context.
+In particular:

-* It re-derives the keying material stored in its Sender Context and Recipient Contexts (see {{ssec-sender-recipient-context}}).
+   - It re-derives the keying material stored in its Sender Context and Recipient Contexts (see {{ssec-sender-recipient-context}}).
 The Master Salt used for the re-derivations is the updated Master Salt parameter if provided by the Group Manager, or the empty byte string otherwise.

-* It resets to 0 its Sender Sequence Number in its Sender Context.
+   - It resets to 0 its Sender Sequence Number in its Sender Context.

-* It re-initializes the Replay Window of each Recipient Context.
+   - It re-initializes the Replay Window of each Recipient Context.

-* It resets to 0 the sequence number of each ongoing observation where it is an observer client and that it wants to keep active.
+   - It resets to 0 the sequence number of each ongoing observation where it is an observer client and that it wants to keep active.

-* From then on, it can resume processing new messages for the considered group, for which it MUST use its latest installed Sender Context to protect outgoing messages.
+From then on, it can resume processing new messages for the considered group.
+In particular:

+* It MUST use its latest installed Sender Context to protect outgoing messages.

+* It SHOULD use its latest installed Recipient Contexts to process incoming messages, unless application policies admit to temporarily retain and use the old, recent, Security Context (see {{ssec-key-rotation-late-sender}}).

 The distribution of a new Gid and Master Secret may result in temporarily misaligned Security Contexts among group members.
 In particular, this may result in a group member not being able to process messages received right after a new Gid and Master Secret have been distributed.
 A discussion on practical consequences and possible ways to address them, as well as on how to handle the old Security Context, is provided in {{ssec-key-rotation}}.